 It is a dessert using instant pudding mix and milk to make the base.
 Then you crush up chocolate sandwich cookies (like Oreo cookies) and cover the pudding with the cookie crumbs.
-There you have the “dirt”.
+There you have the “dirt” for the dessert.

 Next, you decorate it with the things you would like to see in the dirt.
-For the graveyard look, you can add in cookies as “tombstones”, pumpkins etc. to decorate the dirt cake.
+For the graveyard look, you can add in cookies as “tombstones”, candy pumpkins and skeletons to decorate the graveyard dirt cake.

-It is kid friendly…they would love this for Halloween night or for a classroom party.
+It is kid friendly…they would love this for Halloween night or for a party.

-You only need four ingredients to make this dessert (edible decorations are additional, depending on how many you want to add).
+You only need four ingredients to make the dirt cake (edible decorations are additional, depending on how many you want to add).

 It is fun to make.
 Let your creative juices flow when decorating this dessert!
 Your kids can help decorate it which makes a fun family activity.

 - Cool Whip